Jan 07

 Differences Between Criminal Contempt and Civil Contempt

-The purpose of criminal contempt is to preserve the Court’s authority and punish the wrongdoer for violating the Order.
+The purpose of a criminal contempt action is to preserve the Court’s authority and punish the wrongdoer for violating the Order.
 Penalties for criminal contempt are purely punitive, such as a sentence to jail confinement for a definite period of time.

 Additionally, in criminal contempt proceedings, specific constitutional safeguards apply.
 To hold someone in criminal contempt, the Court must find beyond a reasonable doubt that they willfully violated the prior Order.
 Some criminal contempt proceedings entitle the respondent to representation by a court-appointed attorney and/or a jury trial.

-In contrast, the purpose of civil contempt is to incentivize someone to comply with the Court’s prior Order.
+In contrast, the purpose of a civil contempt proceeding is to incentivize someone to comply with the Court’s prior Order.
 To hold someone in civil contempt, the Court must find there is clear and convincing evidence they willfully violated the prior Order.
 Then, the sanctions for civil contempt tend to be conditional upon compliance with the Order, such as the wrongdoer being confined to jail until they have done what the Court has ordered them to do.
 In these situations, the wrongdoer controls how long they are imprisoned, and they can purge themselves of contempt by complying with the Order.

 Sanctions for Criminal Contempt and Civil Contempt